sentient88/GetdataProject/README.md

 - Read the following data sets in 'test' folder in R: 'X_test.txt', 'y_test.txt', 'subject_test.txt'

-- Note: The files within the "Inertial Signals" folders are not required for this project
+- Note: The files within the 'Inertial Signals' folders are not required for this project

 - Extract the name of each feature variable from 'features.txt'